 The Wicker Breakdown:

-- Prince Charles then promotes his book on advice for how to hook up with attractive but common women.
+Prince Charles then promotes his book on advice for how to hook up with attractive but ordinary women.
 All of his pick-up lines include letting it slip out that you are royalty.

 Once again Jane and Bill host the news.
 It looks like we are at the very start of the campaign season for the 1980 presidential election as there is a segment where Harry Shearer goes to Britain to discuss their reaction to the pre-election build up.
 Bill Murray also has a segment where he responds to Princess Margret who recently called the Irish pig when she was in the states visiting Chicago.
 Roseanne Roseannadanna also has a segment where she talks about the current mortgage crisis, only to end up rambling on about a vacation she took which led to advice about fitness.